openstack/cinder/doc/source/configuration/block-storage/drivers/ceph-rbd-volume-driver.rst

 Ceph RADOS Block Device (RBD)
 =============================

-If you use KVM or QEMU as your hypervisor, you can configure the Compute service to use `Ceph RADOS block devices
+If you use KVM, QEMU or Hyper-V as your hypervisor, you can configure the Compute service to use `Ceph RADOS block devices
 (RBD) <https://ceph.com/ceph-storage/block-storage/>`__ for volumes.

 Ceph is a massively scalable, open source, distributed storage system.